HaileyCantwell/haileycantwell.github.io/index.md

     <div class="about-container">
       <div class="about-text">
         <h2>About Me</h2>
         <p>My name is Hailey Cantwell, a senior studying psychology with a concentration in child and adolescent development and a minor in research.
-I am an extremely hard worker, a critical thinker, and work very well in a fast-paced environment.
+I am an extremely hard worker, a critical thinker, and I work very well in a fast-paced environment.
 I am someone who enjoys continuing to further my knowledge and understanding.
 Check out my LinkedIn profile: <a href="http://www.linkedin.com/in/hailey-c-7a7204132" target="_blank">Hailey Cantwell</a></p>
       </div>
       <div class="about-photo">
         <img src="462088368_9126027347429766_7566780716905499347_n.jpg" alt="Your Photo">